Utah to Illinois Car Shipping (2025 Cost Guide)

 Shipping an SUV or truck from Utah to Illinois

-Factors that affect car shipping costs from UT to IL
+Factors that affect car shipping costs from Utah to Illinois

-When transporting your vehicle from the Beehive State to the Land of Lincoln, these factors will influence your final price:
+When moving your vehicle from the Beehive State to the Land of Lincoln, several factors can affect the total shipping cost:

 - Delivery expectations: Because it’ll make their job easier, your auto shipper may give you a pricing discount if you’re flexible on delivery dates.
 That being said, getting your car from Utah to Illinois should take between three and eight days.
 Expedited services are available but come at a higher cost.